apache/tvm/docs/langref/relay/expressions.rst

 The value of a let binding is the value of the final expression after evaluating the bindings it depends on.

-A sequence of let bindings can be viewed as a dataflow graph, where the bindings are a series of sub-graphs connected by bound variables.
-Since these binding sequences are pure, we can evaluate them in any order up to the program dataflow.
+A sequence of let bindings can be considered as a dataflow graph, where the bindings are a series of sub-graphs connected by bound variables.
+Since these binding sequences are pure, we can evaluate them in any order according to the program dataflow.

 For example the below Relay program is equivalent to the